timthedev07/my-website/posts/math/brief-introduction-to-calculus-1.md

 > The equation of a curve is given by $f(x) = x^3 - 3x^2 + 2x - 1$, where $y = f(x)$, find the equations of the tangent and normal at the point (3, 5).

-1. Find the gradient function by taking the function's derivative and calculate $f'(3)$
+1. Find the gradient function by taking the function's derivative and calculating $f'(3)$

 $$
 f'(x) = 3x^2 - 6x + 2 \\